Students in Class

 Program Requirements

 You can complete the M.A. in Government and Politics in one year of full-time study, including summer study.
-Graduate courses on both the Queens and Rome campuses are offered in fall, spring, and summer sessions and are scheduled in the evening or online to accommodate working students.
+Graduate courses on the Queens campus are offered in fall, spring, and summer sessions and are scheduled in the evening or online to accommodate working students.

 Non-Thesis Option